raspberrypilearning/cd-advanced-html-css-sushi/en/step_7.md

   }
 ```

+### Side notes

-Now let's look at another useful container: `aside`.
-You use it when you have extra stuff that doesn't really belong with the main information on a page.
-For example, the Attractions page on my website is a list of places to visit.
+The Attractions page on my website is a list of places to visit.
 I want to add some notes about weather and how to get around.
 That information doesn't really belong in the `article` element with all the attractions.
+This is an example of when you might use the `aside` element.

 + Go to a page of your website that has an `article` element on it – I'm using `attractions.html`.